sara-h-chen/tht-devops-main/deliverables/DecisonsLog.md

 - `orders` Dynamo table has `range_key` of `created_at` so that orders can be sorted by timestamp, if a customer wants to get their latest order within the last time period.

 ### Part 2
+- Used `kustomize` to manage the `deployment.yaml` and `service.yaml` for all of the kube resources.
+This is because I find `kustomize` easier to read than using templates, especially when there is a lot of repeated code.
+In this case, `order-api` and `processor-api` pretty much run identical `deployment|service.yaml` and as such, it's easier to customize a shared base than copy-paste code across all of them without an easy way to identify differences between them. `kustomize` is also better for managing multiple environments, even though we only have one here.
+In real life situation, overlays would more likely be based on environments than deployment (since deployments are quite unlikely to be this similar in real life), but using `kustomize` would allow us to ensure that changes are reflected accurately across environments, reducing risk of drift caused by errors.

 # What is missing
 ### Part 1